MingyangChen0211/machine-judges-reduce-biases/README.md

 # README

-This is a readme document for the paper "Machine Judges Reduce Sentencing Bias".
+This is a readme document for the paper "Machine Judges Reduce Sentencing Bias?
+A Computational Social Science Evaluation" on AAAI2026 Bridge Program: Trustworthy AI for Legal and Law Enforcement Applications: Foundations, Challenges, and the Path Forward.

 ## Guidance For Data